-Ewers, now the Muscatine Fie Chief, fondly remembers meeting Kruse for the first time as part of his team at Station 2, and sadly remembers the night Kruse lost his life.
+Jerry Ewers, now the Muscatine Fire Chief, fondly remembers meeting Kruse for the first time as part of his team at Station 2, and sadly remembers the night Kruse lost his life.

 “I remember that night very well,” Ewers said.

-Muscatine Fire Department’s Green Shift responded to a structure fire at 10:30 p.m. on that Saturday night (Sept.
-14, 2002) finding a wooden three-story multi-family home at the intersection of Orange and East 6th streets engulfed in flames.
+Muscatine Fire Department’s Green Shift responded to a structure fire at 10:30 p.m. on Saturday, Sept.
+14, 2002, finding a wooden three-story multi-family home at the intersection of Orange and East 6th streets engulfed in flames.
 Kruse was one of two firefighters who were working on the structure’s roof when Kruse fell through and into the structure below.

 When Ewers arrived at the scene he issued an all-call to bring in other shifts and relieve Green Shift in containing the fire.